Dutch Government Quits Over Child Benefits Scandal - UrduPoint

 The clamour grew after opposition Labour party chief Lodewijk Asscher, who was social affairs minister in Rutte's previous cabinet, resigned on Thursday over the scandal.

+Rutte defended the decision to resign in the middle of a pandemic, with the Netherlands under its toughest Covid-19 restrictions yet and facing a surge in cases of a new variant first found in Britain.

+"Our fight against coronavirus continues," said Rutte, adding that the caretaker cabinet would "do what is necessary in the interests of the country".

-Dutch far-right leader Geert Wilders, known for his strong statements against immigration and islam, said it was "right" that the government had quit.
+Dutch far-right leader Geert Wilders, known for his strong stance against immigration and islam, said it was "right" that the government had quit.

 "Innocent people, were criminalised, their lives destroyed," Wilders said on Twitter.
 "It is not credible that officials should continue as if nothing had happened."
 Green-Left party leader Jesse Klaver, another leading voice who had called for Rutte to resign, said the decision could be a "new start, a turning point" for the Netherlands.